sbine/mashtag/README.md

 Mashtag
 ==========

-For when a hashtag just isn't enough.
+For when a single hashtag just isn't enough.

 ### License